Igraziella/Tech4dev-project/README.md

 About

-This is a mini project for the Women Techster 2.4 B00tcamp by Tech4dev.
+This is a mini project for the Women Techster 2.4 Bootcamp by Tech4dev.

 For this project, we are expected to replicate a QR code card using html and css.
 Some specifications have been provided in the style guide folder.